kpwydra/dc-magnetic-data-calculator/README-dev.md

 \frac{\partial M}{\partial H} = {\chi_{mol}}
 $$

-The `molar magnetic susceptibility`, &chi;<sub>mol</sub>, is a quantitative measure of a sample’s response to an applied magnetic field.
+The `molar magnetic susceptibility`, &chi;<sub>mol</sub>, is a quantitative measure of a sample’s response to an applied magnetic field [<a href="#ref1">1</a>].
 In the limit of a weak external magnetic field, &chi;<sub>mol</sub> becomes independent of *H*, leading to the relation:

 $$
 M = {\chi_{mol}} H
 $$

 Materials that are repelled by an applied magnetic field are called diamagnetic, whereas those that are attracted by the field are called paramagnetic.
 For diamagnets  &chi;<sub>mol</sub> < 0, while for paramagnets  &chi;<sub>mol</sub> > 0.
 When material becomes diamagnetic and when paramagnetic?
 It depends on its electonic structure.
-Diamagnetism arises from the interaction of paired [↑↓] electrons with an external magnetic field.
+Diamagnetism arises from the interaction of paired [↑↓] electrons with an external magnetic field [<a href="#ref1">2</a>].
 Therefore, it is a fundamental property inherent to all matter!
 In addition to paired electrons, some chemical compounds contain unpaired [↑ ] electrons, which are the source of paramagnetism.
 The molar magnetic susceptibility is a sum of diamagnetic and paramagnetic susceptibilities:

 $$
 {\chi_{mol}} = \chi_P + \chi_D